shamekhjr/Mini-DB-Engine/README.md

 The tables within the database engine are stored as pages, which correspond to serializable files on secondary storage.
 This storage design allows for efficient data management and retrieval.

+## Multi-threading

+The database engine has been designed to support multithreading.
+All the data structures used within the engine are thread-safe, allowing users to leverage multithreading capabilities when interacting with the database.
+This enables concurrent access to the database, enhancing performance in scenarios where multiple threads or processes are involved.

 ## Optimization

 Every aspect of the codebase has been optimized for performance.
 Careful consideration has been given to optimizing various operations and algorithms to ensure speedy processing and retrieval of data.